KVSK1993/dbt-project/README.md

 ## Folder Structure
 There are different folders with in the project for different purposes.
-For instance models folder contains all the model files, logs folder contains the dbt.log, any macros can be defined with in files in the macro folder.
+For instance models folder contains all the model files, test folder contains test, any macros can be defined with in files in the macro folder.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)